COVID-19 Vaccine Acceptance and Hesitancy in Low-and-Middle Income Countries

 Details of the Intervention

 The main outcome measure in the surveys was vaccine acceptance.
-Respondents who answered “yes” to taking a vaccine once available were then asked about their main motivations, for example whether it was self-protection or protection for others, for taking the vaccine.
-If the respondent said they would not be willing to take the vaccine, researchers followed up with a question to understand respondents’ reasons for not taking the vaccine.
+Respondents who answered “yes” to taking a vaccine once available were then asked about their main motivations, for example, whether it was self-protection or protection for others, for taking the vaccine.
+If the respondents said they would not be willing to take the vaccine, researchers followed up with a question to understand the respondents’ reasons for not taking the vaccine.

 Finally, regardless of respondents’ expressed willingness to take the vaccine, researchers asked about actors and institutions who would be influential in their decision.
 Researchers also collected information on respondents’ gender, age, and education level to assess response variation across demographic groups.
 In addition to producing country-level estimates, researchers combined data from all studies (other than the USA and Russia) to calculate an aggregate estimate for all low- and middle-income countries.